adleris/MSPStreamMaths/README.md

 # Building
 Run `python setup.py bdist_wheel`, which will put the executable into dists/.
 You can then use that .whl file in a `pip install` statement as described in usage.
+The most recent distribution is in dists/, but this isn't the best way to do this.

 # Testing